nerc-project/nerc-docs/docs/openstack/persistent-storage/mount-the-object-storage.md

 #### Using a service manager like `systemd` by creating systemd unit file

+Create directory in `/root` folder in which you will store the credentials:

+    sudo mkdir /root/.aws

+Copy the credentials you created in your local directory to the `.aws` directory in the `/root` folder:

+    sudo cp ~/.aws/credentials /root/.aws/

 ##### Create systemd unit file i.e. `mountpoint-s3.service`

 Create a **systemd service** unit file that is going to execute the above script